Primary Navigation Mobile

 There are two engines, a petrol and a diesel, both 3.0-litre straight-sixes from BMW.
 Smartly, Ineos has a deal that covers the next generation of engines as well.
 Transmissions are from ZF, axles from tractor-makers Carraro, and a lot of the development work has been done by Magna, the same people who make the G-Class for Mercedes-Benz.

 If your idea of what an SUV should be like is shaped by the BMW X5 or current Defender, you’re likely to find the Grenadier a bit basic on road, and a bit slow.
-Whatever your expectation, you probably won’t get on very well with the steering – even compared to the likes of the old Defender or the Suzuki Jimny, which uses a similar recirculating ball setup, it’s overlight, imprecise and not at all reassuring.
+Whatever your expectation, you probably won’t get on very well with the steering – even compared to the likes of the old Defender or fairly awful Suzuki Jimny, which uses a similar recirculating ball setup instead of the now vastly more sophisticated rack and pinion arrangement of almost every modern other car, it’s over-light, imprecise and not at all reassuring.

 It’s tuned this way for superior off-road handling – recirculating ball setups don’t ‘kick’ back like regular rack and pinion systems, and can handle shocks better.
 But it’s a compromise too far for us to recommend this for on-road use.

-Off-road, both engines make an excellent job of pulling you up steep hills, ploughing along rutted tracks and generally taking care of business, helped by judicious combinations of diff locks, low gear sets and ESP off.
+Off-road, both engines make an excellent job of pulling us up steep hills, ploughing along rutted tracks and generally taking care of business, helped by judicious combinations of diff locks, low gear sets and electronic stability control switched to off.
 It can take you to some pretty remarkable places.
 It’s thirsty while it does it, though.
-We averaged just 21mpg driving the petrol (on-road!) to a shoot location around 100 miles away.
+We averaged just 21mpg driving the petrol (on-road!) to a photography location around 100 miles away.
 When we started shooting the off-road portions, this dropped to the low teens.

 12